Barbara Corcoran’s Secrets to a Happy Workplace

 • Employees could sit for a quick salon session or get a shoe shine without ever leaving the office.

-Breaking Routine with Big Surprises
+3. Breaking Routine with Big Surprises

 Corcoran would randomly surprise her staff by taking them out of the city for an off-site break in the middle of the week.
-She arranged for unconventional experiences (at least for an office picnic) that ranged from riding camels and elephants to floating high above the ground in hot-air balloons.

-Creating Healthy Competition
+4. Creating Healthy Competition

-Initiatives Like A Dollar for Every Thought
+5. Initiatives Like A Dollar for Every Thought

 Corcoran introduced a “good idea jar” to make contributions easy and rewarding.
-Team members were encouraged to drop in any idea, from practical tweaks to bold concepts, and each earned a small cash reward turning brainstorming into a habit.
+Team members were encouraged to drop in any idea, from practical tweaks to bold concepts.

-Bonuses Work Better Than Appraisals
+6. Bonuses Work Better Than Appraisals

-Corcoran believed that recognition carries more weight than a standard raise.
 Raises are expected, but an unexpected bonus or a public acknowledgment hits differently.
 It tells someone their effort was noticed right away, and it motivates them to keep going.

 She made a habit of recognizing progress at every step, using it as a chisel to sculpt the employee behavior she wanted to see more of.

-A lot can be learned from Barbara’s approach, especially today, when employee satisfaction is often at an all-time low in many workplaces.
 In a hyper-competitive environment focused solely on numbers and targets, human emotions and connections are something that is overlooked.
-And with the advent of AI, it is only getting worse.
+The problem is only getting worse with the rise of AI these days.

-When employees feel their employer genuinely values their well-being, it creates a stronger sense of connection and loyalty.
+Business owners or founders have to note that when employees feel their employer genuinely values their well-being, it creates a stronger sense of connection and loyalty.
+This bonding encourages employees to stay and give their best.

-That same sense of connection encourages employees to stay and give their best.
-Barbara and her carefully concocted workplace environment show us that business success and employee satisfaction are not two antagonistic goals and can be achieved together.
+Barbara and her carefully concocted workplace environment show that business success and employee satisfaction are not antagonistic goals but can be achieved together.

 Share This Article